Cisco, networking companies deal with more bad news

 IN POOR COMPANY

 Investors vaporized almost a third of Brocade's stock value on Friday after the company cut its quarterly forecast because of cutbacks at federal agencies and softer-than-expected corporate IT spending.
-And late in July, Juniper saw $3 billion (1 billion pounds) of its market capitalisation vanish in a single session after it issued a bleak profit forecast.
+And late in July, Juniper saw $3 billion of its market capitalization vanish in a single session after it issued a bleak profit forecast.

 High U.S. unemployment and the threat of financial crises in Europe have spurred caution among telecom carriers that once rushed to build out infrastructure in anticipation of a boom in bandwidth-gobbling Internet, smartphone and tablet use.